top of page

 J.Q.
 Dickinson salt photo personal collection

-Seventh-generation brother and sister team revived a 200-year-old family business that hand-harvests all-natural salt from an ancient ocean trapped below the Appalachian Mountains of the Kanawha Valley.
-Seasonal tours of the farm are available and
+A seventh-generation brother and sister team revived a 200-year-old family business that hand-harvests all-natural salt from an ancient ocean trapped beneath the Appalachian Mountains of the Kanawha Valley.
+Seasonal tours of the farm are available and they also hold events throughout the year.

 SHM NEW MAST copy.png